 On the Presentation of Mary — Who Were Sts.
 Joachim and Anne?

-Catholics observe the Feast of the Presentation of the Blessed Virgin Mary on Nov.
+Catholics observe the Memorial of the Presentation of the Blessed Virgin Mary on Nov.
 21.

 Where in the Bible do we learn that the Virgin Mary’s parents were named Anne and Joachim?

 Can’t figure out what chapter and verse it is?
 That’s because it’s not really in the Bible.
 Saint Anna (Anne) and Saint Joachim (sometimes spelled “Ioacim”) show up in a separate book called the Protoevangelium of James or, more simply, the Gospel of James.